hyw007726/csv2json-function-ts/README.md

 # csv2json-function-ts

-A simple function to convert a CSV file to JSON
+A simple function to convert a CSV file to JSON with notes of its implementation for purpose of learning.

+Please kindly leave comments if you find an issue.

-##Example for calling:
+## Example for calling:

 ```
 ts-node convertCSVtoJSON.ts [path]filename.csv